 We engage in efficient tax planning that supports our business and reflects commercial and economic activity; no transaction will be entered into where obtaining a tax benefit is the primary purpose.
-We do not engage in artificial tax arrangements and we conduct transactions between Group companies on an arm's length basis in accordance with current OECD principles.
+We do not engage in artificial tax arrangements and we conduct transactions between Group companies on an arm's length basis in accordance with current Organisation for Economic Co-operation and Development (OECD) principles.